GANs for Medical Image Synthesis: An Empirical Study: Introduction

+In the light of these publications, one might wonder how useful GANs truly are in medical imaging.
 In this paper, we set out to evaluate the richness and the benefit of using GAN-generated data in the context of medical imaging.
 We assess their performances on three datasets of different organs and different modalities.